Alexis Ohanian: Career

+Reddit (2005–2020)

 Ohanian says his obsession with technology started in middle school when he got a 33.6k dialup modem.
-He spent time on message boards learning how to code and build websites.
-Eventually he began to make websites for nonprofit organizations for free, by "trick[ing]" them, hiding behind his email to disguise the fact that he was a teen doing this from his parent's basement.
+With the support of his parents, he took computer programming classes at community college, and he spent time on message boards learning how to code and build websites.
+Ohanian's parents also bought him his first computer—a 486 SX—which he took apart and put back together.
+Eventually, he began to make websites for nonprofit organizations for free, by "trick[ing]" them, hiding behind his email to disguise the fact that he was a teen doing this from his parents' basement.

-After graduating from the University of Virginia in 2005 with degrees in commerce and history, Ohanian and friend Steve Huffman pitched the idea MyMobileMenu to Y Combinator.
-The company passed on the idea but encouraged the duo to come up with another idea it could potentially fund.
-They later came up with reddit.com with the goal of it becoming the "front page of the Internet".
+At one point, Ohanian planned to become an attorney but instead walked out of a LSAT and went to a local Waffle House in Charlottesville, Virginia.
+While seated there, he realized that he wanted to start a company instead.
+After graduating from the University of Virginia in 2005 with degrees in commerce and history, Ohanian and his friend and college roommate Steve Huffman pitched the MyMobileMenu, a food ordering application, to Y Combinator.
+The company passed but encouraged the duo to come up with another idea it could potentially fund.
+They later came up with reddit.com, an online bulletin board, with the goal of it becoming the "front page of the Internet".

 Reddit joined Y-Combinator's first batch of start-ups in the summer of 2005 and was later acquired by Condé Nast in 2006 for an undisclosed amount between $10 million and $20 million.
 Ohanian continued to work closely with Reddit as a member of its board of directors.
-Ohanian returned to Reddit full-time with co-founder Huffman in July 2015 to lead the now-independent company.
-He stepped back from the company in February 2018 to return to focusing on investing.
+He returned to Reddit full-time with co-founder Huffman in July 2015 to lead the now-independent company.
+He stepped back from the company in February 2018 to focus on investing again.
+On June 5, 2020, Ohanian resigned from Reddit's board, asking to be replaced by a Black candidate in response to the murder of George Floyd.
+Days later, Michael Seibel, an African-American entrepreneur, was named a Reddit board member.